xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

-If the stock info isn’t in the dictionary (because this is the first time you got a tick about it), you need to add it to the dictionary with
+If the stock info isn't in the dictionary (because this is the first time you got a tick about it), you need to add it to the dictionary with

 ```C#
 _stockInfos[quoteSymbol] = new StockInfo(quoteSymbol,stockTick.Price);